Taxes

 In the case of salaries and pensions, income tax is withheld at payment.
 The employer or the pension fund pays the tax.
 At the same time, the first €4,104 of pensions are exempt from tax.
 But it is mandatory to declare a pension and salary, like all other income for the year.

-Married or civil union spouses can file a joint tax return.
+Married spouses or partners can file a joint tax return.
 But this is optional.
-If you submit separate tax returns, each spouse indicates 50% of the income received by dependent family members.
+If you submit separate tax returns, each spouse indicates 50% of the income dependent family members receive.
+However, if one of the spouses is a non-resident, a resident spouse files a separate tax return.

 Income declaration schedule